Hackers News Hackers News

 David kimber

-Organizations in the military, financial, and critical infrastructure sectors heavily rely on air-gapped systems and Faraday cages to shield sensitive data from electromagnetic interference and remote network intrusions.
+The research, spearheaded by Mordechai Guri and his team at Israel’s Ben-Gurion University, underscores significant weaknesses in security environments long thought to be impenetrable.
+Organizations across the military, financial, and critical infrastructure sectors depend heavily on air-gapped systems and Faraday cages to safeguard sensitive data from electromagnetic interference and remote network intrusions.

-Despite these robust precautions, ODINI demonstrates that motivated threat actors who initially infect a system via supply-chain attacks or compromised USB drives can still retrieve high-value assets, such as passwords, authentication tokens, and encryption keys.
+Despite these robust protective measures, ODINI illustrates that determined threat actors, who initially compromise a system through supply-chain attacks or infected USB drives, can still retrieve high-value assets.
+These assets include passwords, authentication tokens, and encryption keys.

 ODINI Malware on Air-Gapped Networks

-The malware intentionally overloads the CPU cores with calculations, causing dynamic fluctuations in power consumption that inherently generate low-frequency magnetic fields.
+The core mechanism for data exfiltration employed by ODINI hinges entirely on the precise manipulation of the compromised machine’s central processing unit (CPU).
+The malware deliberately overloads the CPU cores with intensive calculations, leading to dynamic fluctuations in power consumption.
+These fluctuations inherently generate low-frequency magnetic fields.

-Ultimately, strict physical zoning policies that completely ban external electronic devices from the immediate vicinity of air-gapped computers remain the most reliable defensive measure.
+Ultimately, strict physical zoning policies that completely prohibit external electronic devices from the immediate vicinity of air-gapped computers remain the most reliable defensive measure against such advanced exfiltration techniques.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.